In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 6. Use a sales forecasting tool.

-These analytics ensure that you make projections that are based on data, rather than wishful thinking.
+I find these analytics ensure that you make projections that are based on data, rather than wishful thinking — because while your projection should be aspirational, it should never leave the real world behind.

 Make Better Sales Projections for Your Business